Niketkumardheeryan/ML-CaPsule/Unique Chatbot/README.md

 5. Deployed Successfully.

 ## Description
-This chatbot is developed using the Natural laguage processing and NLTK.
+This chatbot is developed using the Natural language processing and NLTK.
 After that we have done the noise cancellation so that it should work fine enough.

 ## Output
 <img src = "Images/chatbot.gif">